2weiEmu/sis50.nl.go/README.md

 - [ ] The ability for a user to change the background on their client side
     - [ ] This being saved
-- [ ] Ability for user to be able to remove headers (to unobstruct background)
+- [ ] Ability for user to be able to remove headers (to create unobstructed a background)
     - [ ] all headers should have an outline that semi-guarantee visibility on any background
 - [ ] Ability for users to remove otherwise visible backgrounds from the main elements of the site